-How to make nolen gurer payesh recipe
+How to make nolen gurer payesh with step by step pictures

-- First, take 1/4 cup of gobindo bhog or basmati rice in a bowl.
+- First, take 1/4 cup of gobindo bhog rice or basmati rice in a bowl.
 Then clean it for 4-5 times and soak it in enough water for 30 mins.

 - At the same time, take a vessel with 1-liter full-fat milk and place it on the low heat.
 Let it boil for 30 mins too.